The Ghosts of Haunted Berry Pomeroy Castle

 A Brief History of Berry Pomeroy Castle

 Built by the influential Devon family, the Pomeroys, the castle and the later house were sold to the Seymour family in 1547.
-The house and land has stayed in the possession of this same family ever since, except for a brief period when it was forfeited to the crown.
+The house and land have stayed in the possession of this same family ever since, except for a brief period when it was forfeited to the crown.
 The Seymours were famed for their profound influence on the politics of Tudor England.
 Jane Seymour became the third wife of Henry VIII and the mother of his only surviving male heir.
 After supporting the Royalists during the English Civil War, the family’s coffers became depleted.
-When the castle was damaged by a lightning strike in the late 17thcentury the family abandoned the expensive castle and moved elsewhere.
+When the castle was damaged by a lightning strike in the late 17th century the family abandoned the expensive castle and moved elsewhere.
 Berry Pomeroy lay crumbling for the next hundred years, abandoned and unloved.
 In the nineteenth century, it was rediscovered by romantic poets and artists.
 Keen to share the beauty of the buildings and the surrounding woods, their work inspired a revival of interest in the castle and its history.

 It was perhaps inevitable that Berry Pomeroy Castle would attract tales of hauntings and ghostly residents.
 Approaching Berry Pomeroy during the day is stunning.
 The first glimpses come through a veil of trees which mask the path to the castle.
 Imagine then, seeing this stunning building as day slips into night.
 The castle outlined against a full moon or merging into a shadowy dusk must be spectacular.
 As more and more people have visited the castle over the years, tales of supernatural occurrences have multiplied.
 Some claim to have seen phantoms moving about the building, others have heard strange noises or have been overwhelmed by feelings of panic and nausea.
 Small wonder then that Berry Pomeroy now lays claim to the title of England’s most haunted castle.
 Who are these ghostly phantoms that stalk the castle walls after dark terrifying visitors and locals alike?
 Read on to discover more.